jstevej/steves-keyboard-layout/README.md

 I stuck the menu key on the bottom right, but I don't think I ever use it.
 There are a couple of unassigned keys that could be used for something else in the future.

-The left hand keys in this layer are assigned to the function keys using the same numpad-style layout of the number layer.
+The left-hand keys in this layer are assigned to the function keys using the same numpad-style layout of the number layer.
 I don't use function keys often, so having them be unilateral combinations is fine.

 ## References